ARM-software/CMSIS-View/Doxygen/src/EventRecorder.md

 \page er_use Using Event Recorder

-The following steps enable the MDK debugger views for static information \a and dynamic events.
+The following steps explain how to enable views for static information \a and dynamic events in the µVision debugger.
+Other tools might use different ways to accomplish this.

 **For User Code:**
   -# \ref Add_Event_Recorder.